-A student who withdraws from Felician College and then returns to the college without attending any other institution must meet SAP standards as if they had never left.
+A student who withdraws from Felician University and then returns to the University without attending any other institution must meet SAP standards as if they had never left.
 An interruption of course work does not change the SAP result.

 Appeals